 If you don’t have a budget and are shooting with daylight, bring along some black and white cuts of cloth.
 You can get a few yards of cloth at your local hobby store for a few bucks a yard.
-White cloth will diffuse harsher light and can help disperse the light (or make it go farther) if you place it out of frame to even a more shadowy face or figure.
+The white cloth will diffuse harsher light and can help disperse the light (or make it go farther) if you place it out of frame to even a more shadowy face or figure.
 Black cloth is good for shaping the light which could be blocking out hard direct light or casting shadow.
 It is also quite convenient for draping over your camera-person if their reflection is catching in an instrument or window.

-If you enjoy tech, search around online for bluetooth controlled LED.
+If you enjoy tech, search around online for Bluetooth controlled LED.
 They are easy to use and can add a lot of fun effects to your video.

 Where you shoot your music video can make the entire thing.
 When coming up with concepts for your video, consider any cool or interesting locations that you could gain access to.

-Do you have a friend with a graffiti covered basement?
+Do you have a friend with a graffiti-covered basement?
 Or is there a rock quarry nearby, or some other natural location that would make for interesting visuals?
 Get creative with your location and the video will take a step up.
 Look at Jaime XX’s video for Gosh.
 Even without the choreography and camera tricks, that would be an amazing location for your band to film on an iPhone.

 Also, keep in mind that some locations, if not owned by you or a connection, may require a renters fee for the space.
 If you don’t have the funds for this, consider finding a different location.

 Another thing that can make your music video stand out is the use of props and costumes.
-Of course these will depend on if your video needs them and what they are if it does.
+Of course, these will depend on if your video needs them and what they are if it does.

 My trade secret whether you are wearing a sleek jumpsuit or buying a matching set of lawn chairs is return return return.
 This only works if you time your purchases with the shoot dates, and keep the items purchased in returnable condition.
-This is not something that works if you are altering a pair of pants into a spacesuit, or smashing the newly bought dishware.
+This is not something that works if you are altering a pair of pants into a spacesuit, or smashing the newly bought dish-ware.

 A schedule is imperative to a shoot.
 Taking the time to sit down and plan out your day/s will save your time and the time of the people who are helping.
 Grab your shot list and look at what you need.

 Say you only have one day to shoot your music video, and you are working without any lights.
 This means that everything is based on the sun.
 Which shots need full sunlight?
 Which are less important?
-There is nothing worse than getting to the end of your day and realising that the most important shot is something that is now too late to capture.
+There is nothing worse than getting to the end of your day and realizing that the most important shot is something that is now too late to capture.
 Say you are shooting in two rooms of the same house.
-While it is not impossible to go back to the first room and reset everything, it is time consuming and inconvenient.
+While it is not impossible to go back to the first room and reset everything, it is time-consuming and inconvenient.

 These are the kinds of things to think about when making a schedule.
 What do I need?
 When do I need it?
 What will save me the most time?
-Do I have scheduling conflicts with members of the band and can shoot certain things while they can’t be there?
+Do I have scheduling conflicts with members of the band who can shoot certain things while they can’t be there?
 Am I borrowing a certain location that I only have for specific hours?
 Are there more complicated shots that will need more time to get right?
 What am I willing to walk away without?